 Chloroprene (CR) Better known as neoprene is made from chlorine and butadiene.
 These rubbers are very resistant to oils, greases and many other petroleum products.
 Properly compounded chloroprenes have excellent resistance to abrasion, impact and damage from flexing and twisting.
 Reinforced chloroprene is used in air and gas ducting when system temperature ranges between 180F and 225 F. Expansio joints utilizing chloroprene have been used in generated stations and industrial plants since 1960.

-More generally known by the trade name Hypalon (Dupont trade name), these rubbers have good tensile strength and elongation and excellent ozone resistance.
+Chlorosulfonated polyethylene(CSM) More generally known by the trade name Hypalon (Dupont trade name), these rubbers have good tensile strength and elongation and excellent ozone resistance.
 The CSM rubbers are very resistant to oxidizing chemicals such as sulfuric acid and are sued in a sytem temperature range of 225F to 275F.
 Special compounding enhances heat resitace and provides excursion temperature capability.
 Expansion joints of reinforced CSM rubber have been utilized in power generating stations and industrial plants since 1976.

 Etylene propylene (EPDM) These low cost terpolymers have high tesile strenth and elongation with excellent resistance to oxygen and ozone.
 They also have good flexing characteristics, low compression set and good heat resistance having a service range of 260F to 325F.
 Conventional compounding produces formulations with very good chemical resistance.
-Reinforced EPDM epansion joints have been used in power generating stations and industrialĀ plants since 1977.
+Reinforced EPDM epansion joints have been used in power generating stations and industrial plants since 1977.